Lafora disease

-Lafora is a rare disease, meaning it is very rare in children, adolescents and adults worldwide.
-However, Lafora disease has a higher incidence among children and adolescents with ancestry from regions where consanguineous relationships are common, namely the Mediterranean (North Africa, Southern Europe), the Middle East, India, and Pakistan.
+Lafora disease is very rare in children, adolescents and adults worldwide.
+However, it has a higher incidence among children and adolescents with ancestry from regions where consanguineous relationships are common, namely the Mediterranean (North Africa, Southern Europe), the Middle East, India, and Pakistan.
 Dogs can also have the condition.
-In dogs, Lafora disease can spontaneously occur in any breed, but the Miniature Wire Haired Dachshund, Bassett Hound, and the Beagle are predisposed to LD.
+In dogs, Lafora disease can spontaneously occur in any breed, but the miniature wire-haired dachshund, bassett hound, and beagle are predisposed.

-Most human patients with this disease do not live past the age of twenty-five, and it often leads to death within ten years of symptoms appearing.
+Most patients with this disease do not live past the age of twenty-five, and it often leads to death within ten years of symptoms appearing.
 Late onset symptoms of this disease can begin at any age depending on the genes affected.
 At present, there is no cure for this disease, but there are ways to deal with symptoms through treatments and medications.
+There are five patient organizations worldwide that share resources and support the Lafora patient community.

 Signs and symptoms

 Symptoms of Lafora disease begin to develop during the early adolescent years, and symptoms progress as time passes.
-Prior to this, there is generally no indication of the presence of the disease, though in a few cases, the disease presents as a learning disorder around 5 years of age.
-In extremely rare cases, symptoms may not show at all until as late as the 3rd decade of life, though these cases have slower progression than typical LD.
+Prior to this, there is generally no indication of the presence of the disease, though in a few cases, the disease presents as a learning disorder around five years of age.
+In extremely rare cases, symptoms may not show at all until as late as the third decade of life, though these cases have slower progression than typical LD.
 The most common feature of Lafora disease is seizures that have been reported mainly as occipital seizures and myoclonic seizures with some cases of generalized tonic-clonic seizures, atypical absence seizures, and atonic and complex partial seizures.
 Other symptoms common with the seizures are drop attacks, ataxia, temporary blindness, visual hallucinations, and a quickly-developing and dramatic dementia.

 Other common signs and symptoms associated with Lafora disease are behavioral changes due to the frequency of seizures.
 Over time those affected with Lafora disease have brain changes that cause confusion, speech difficulties, depression, decline in intellectual function, impaired judgement and impaired memory.
 If areas of the cerebellum are affected by seizures, it is common to see problems with speech, coordination, and balance in Lafora patients.

-For dogs that are affected with Lafora disease, common symptoms are rapid shuddering, shaking, or jerking of the canine's head backwards, high pitched vocalizations that could indicate the dog is panicking, seizures, and - as the disease progresses - dementia, blindness, and loss of balance.
+For dogs that are affected with Lafora disease, common symptoms are rapid shuddering, shaking, or jerking of the canine's head backwards, high pitched vocalizations that could indicate the dog is panicking, seizures, and – as the disease progresses – dementia, blindness, and loss of balance.

 Within ten years of developing symptoms, life expectancy declines.
 People who advance to adulthood tend to lose their ability to do daily tasks by themselves, which can require comprehensive care.
-If their symptoms progress extremely quickly or at an early age, patients receive comprehensive care, which - besides medication - means support during daily activities both physically and mentally.
+If their symptoms progress extremely quickly or at an early age, patients receive comprehensive care, which – besides medication – means support during daily activities both physically and mentally.